Title: Tsumiki no Ie / La Maison en Petits Cubes

 There is a philosophy that we become new people as we grow older and transition to new states and new people.
 The tragedy of the movie preys upon that; he is not truly reminiscing, but he seems to be sympathising with that former self.
 He laughs at his mistakes with a chuckle, finding his former self amusing falling in front of a family photo; he feels something akin to pity as he sees the height his home has become.
 But, there’s nothing unhappy about that.
 Tsumiki no Ie’s old man builds up and up, and while it seems like at the outset that he can’t let go of the past, at the end of his journey through his modest life, he is content.
 No longer shocked by the sudden pang of lost time, he is truly content.

 And I think of my mother, flicking through those photos, fighting off feelings of sadness because those times are long behind her – and, why should that be sad?
 They are happy times, after all.
 No matter how menial our memories might be to us long after the moment, the feelings we felt in the moment soared.
-Tsumiki no Ie is a tender reminder that the good times were good, and even if they are gone, gently fading memories, they are still there, in the foundation of our person, and are rich, beautiful.
+Tsumiki no Ie is a tender reminder that the good times were good, and even if they are gone, gently fading memories, they are still there, in the foundation of our person, and are rich, and will always be beautiful.